-A friend sent me June number of THE Sower, and I feel to thank you for your kind and respectful notice of the Shakers and of Mother Ann Lee.
+A friend sent me June number of The Sower, and I feel to thank you for your kind and respectful notice of the Shakers and of Mother Ann Lee.
 She was truly a Mother of souls, as many can testify.
 On page 274, I notice a reference to John Calvin, which incites me to write, that if Calvin was present in that Presbyterian Assembly, I have every reason to believe he was there to undo, as much as is possible for a spirit to undo, the evil consequences of his errors in earth life.
 I have seen a communication given in the name of John Calvin, the Geneva Reformer, confessing his errors in earth life, and relating his sufferings till humble and repentant in spirit life; till he was so humble he was ready to confess and forsake his sins, both of omission and commission.
 Then he found that the Apostle Peter had been ministering to him; and he was thankful to be allowed to companion so noble a spirit, as was Michael Servetus.
 I have full confidence in the truth of this rehearsal, or confession, and believe Calvin ought to have the benefit of the same.
-I also believe that both he and Luther are now engaged in pulling down that arbitrary authority and tyranny over conscience, which in earth life, they unfortunately supported.
-It was the ignorance, darkness and infatuation of ambition, pride and leading minds of their day, which disqualified them for separating truth from error.
-And now that they have seen and repented of their errors, they will be found on the side of freedom, justice, righteousness and battleing for truth and progress against all error and mental darkness and bondage.
+I also believe that both he and Luther are now engaged in pulling down that arbitrary authority and tyranny over conscience, which in was the ignorance, darkness and infatuation us of that unknown land?
+Are there flowers truth from error.
+And now that they have seen and repented of their errors, they will be found on the side of freedom, justice, rightcousness and battleing for truth and progress against all error and mental darkness and bondage.
 We believe no true spiritualist can reasonably object to this-and that it is cause for rejoicing in the ranks of progress.